In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Huntington Learning Center franchise opportunity, including relevant news updates

-- 2019 average, highest, and lowest gross revenue; percent of sales by service (learning center service; test prep service; subject tutoring service; academic evaluation fees, registration fees, and miscellaneous receipts); average conversion rate (academic evaluation conversion, enrollment conversion); average hourly tuition (learning center tuition, test prep tuition); and average length of stay (learning center LOS, test prep LOS) for the 212 franchised Huntington Learning Centers open all of 2019 under the same franchisee (“Open Franchise Centers”)
+- 2020 average, highest, and lowest gross revenue; percent of sales by service (learning center service; test prep service; subject tutoring service; academic evaluation fees, registration fees, and miscellaneous receipts); average conversion rate (academic evaluation conversion, enrollment conversion); average enroll rate (learning centers and prep centers that used coaching or virtual conferencing); average hourly tuition (learning center tuition, test prep tuition); and average length of stay (learning center LOS, test prep LOS) for the 250 franchised Huntington Learning Centers open all of 2020 under the same franchisee (“Open Franchise Centers”)

 - certain expense items listed on the end-of-year profit and loss statements that Huntington Learning Center franchisees submit to the franchisor

 14 Things You Need to Know About the Huntington Learning Center Franchise

 Partners with Fortune 500 Companies to Offer Education Support to Employees’ Families

 1. In early October 2020, Huntington Learning Center announced that it would be partnering with Fortune 500 companies nationwide to provide in-person and virtual academic programs, including the recently launched study hall, tutoring and test prep programs, homework help, and academic performance coach program, to their employees’ families.
 This expanded business-to-business offering will allow companies to tap into Huntington’s proven learning methods and provide much-needed support to their employees, many of whom are struggling to manage a full-time workload with family obligations.